adithyaov/haskell-parser-benchmarks/README.md

 ## Notes

 _Flatparse_, _Attoparsec_, _Megaparsec_, and _Parsley_ benefit greatly
-from the `Strict` GHC extension, as they run twice as fast. _Parsec_ is not affected by `Strict`.
+from the `Strict` GHC extension, as they run twice as fast.
+Generating the happy parser with `--strict` improves its performance by 25%.
+Using an explicit export list gave another 25% speedup.
 The handwritten parser performs best with `StrictData`.
 All implementations suffer from at least a 2x slowdown when compiled with `-threaded` and run with `+RTS -N`.

 I did try benchmarking [Earley](https://hackage.haskell.org/package/Earley), but on a file